July 4, 2024

 Another notable feature of Stockholm Metro is cellular coverage, allowing one to check emails or directions on the go.
 It is, along Prague and Vienna, the only subway system where I experienced this, and I found it impressive.
 But let's stick with bold visual statements a bit more; they were noticeable everywhere, not only underground.
 Many streets I saw were colorful with diverse facades.

-And it was not just the structures; I also noted more people being visually expressive than in other places I've been: many sported vivid clothing, unusual accessories and haircuts.
+And it was not just the structures; I also noted more people being visually expressive than in other places I've been: many sported vivid clothing, unusual accessories, and haircuts.
 It made for a pleasant, inclusive feeling while walking around, and it made me think that it is like an ecosystem where cool people make cool places, and cool places make cool people.

 Interesting people and delightful graphic details were common for the entire trip; the latter, patterns that caught my eye made for an extra post.